 As the name implies, stainless steel is resistant to corrosion, unlike other steels.
-In stainless steel, the chromium percentage is at least 10.5% by weight.
+In this form of steel, the chromium percentage is at least 10.5% by weight.
 The corrosion resistance of stainless steel is due to the high amount of chromium present in this steel.
-Chromium forms an invisible, thin and adherent oxide layer, which makes the surface passive.
-To form this passive oxide layer, steel should contain enough chromium and should be in an oxygen rich environment.
-This passive layer protects the metal beneath, by covering it from air and water.
-Also, if the oxide layer is scratched, it heals itself.
-Because of this, the chromium percentage in stainless steel should exceeds more than 10.5% by weight.
+There, chromium forms an invisible, thin and adherent oxide layer, which makes the surface passive.
+In order to form this passive oxide layer, steel should contain enough chromium, and we need to keep it in an oxygen-rich environment.
+The passive layer protects the metal beneath, by covering it from air and water.
+Also, if we scratch the oxide layer, it heals itself.
+Because of this, the chromium percentage of stainless steel should exceed more than 10.5% by weight.

-What is the difference between Stainless Steel and Carbon Steel?
+What is the Difference Between Stainless Steel and Carbon Steel?

-• The main alloying element in carbon steel is carbon while it is chromium in stainless steel.
+Stainless steel and carbon steel are two forms of alloys.
+The key difference between stainless steel and carbon steel is that the main alloying element in carbon steel is carbon while it is chromium in stainless steel.